Skip to main content

 Region: Nationwide

-Dried corn kernels cooked until tender, often mixed with beans or served as side dish.
+Dried corn kernels simmered until tender, often cooked with beans or set out as a side.

 Mopani Worm Relish